OrgFlow/docs/content/reference/commands/env-list.md

 List environments in the selected @concept_stack.

 > [!TIP]
-> The `--output` option allows you to control the output format of this (and every other) command.
->
-> - `--output=pretty` is the default and will give you a human readable summary of each environment.
-> - `--output=flat` will give you a terser summary of each environment.
-> - `--output=json` is the most verbose and, because the output is JSON format, it can be consumed by another process or script (for example to loop over every environment).
+> The `--json` switch on this (and every other) command causes OrgFlow to print the output of the command in JSON format, so that it can be read and parsed by subsequent steps in a script or pipeline.

 ## Options